Winning the Scripps National Spelling Bee Was Life-Changing for These Champs

 "People are under the illusion that I know how to pronounce all these words," Bailly said.
 "I just know how to make these sounds and read the symbols that tell me what sounds to make.
 The actual pronunciation is not a huge talent.
 The real talent is the complex nature of the competition, what is appropriate when ... understanding what might be going through the speller's minds ... how all of that fits together."

 Thampy also returned to the bee, becoming a judge in 2012, two years after his graduation.
-He had admired Paige Kimball, the director of the event, and the collection of talented people who came together every year.
+He had admired Paige Kimble, the director of the event, and the collection of talented people who came together every year.
 He enjoys seeing the faces of the competitors light up, word after word, as they spell them correctly.

 "I feel like I'm getting the better of the deal now," Thampy said.
 "It's not just the kids but the families, sponsors and, of course, my colleagues at the bee—they're just really intelligent people.
 When you meet these kids and see the hard work they put in, it's such a positive feeling about where our country is going."